Cycling Tanzania: Bikepacking & Cycle Touring Routes

 Lake Manyara

-From Mto Wambu, our route takes you at the foot of Ngorongoro crater and then along the remote shores of the picturesque Lake Eyasi – take this route only if you’re reasonably fit and self-sufficient.
+From Mto Wambu, our route takes you to the foot of Ngorongoro crater and then along the remote shores of the picturesque Lake Eyasi – take this route only if you’re reasonably fit and self-sufficient.
 The Lake Eyasi road is more of a fading track.

 Otherwise, another great bikepacking route is to cycle along the Tarangire NP to Kwere.
-From there to Singida and further you’ll be quite remote.
+From there to Singida, you’ll be quite remote.
 Crossing vast savannah and bushy areas.
 A detour to Lake Victoria is a long one and not really worth the effort, the Lake is best visited from the Ugandan side.
 The far north-west is a spectacular and remote area of dense forest and few inhabitants, from here you can enter either Rwanda, Burundi, or Uganda.

 Read More about Lake Eyasi